Mike014/My_AI_Engineer_Portfolio_Projects/README.md

 - **Vanishing Gradient Problem**: A problem where gradients become too small during training, making the learning process slow and ineffective.
 - **Variance**: A measure of how much the model’s predictions fluctuate when trained on different subsets of the dataset.
 High variance often leads to **overfitting**.
 - **VGG16**: A convolutional neural network model pre-trained on the ImageNet data set, commonly used in transfer learning for tasks involving image classification.
+- **Vector**: An ordered list of numbers, representing a point in space.
 - **Weight (w)**: A numerical value that determines the importance of an input in a neuron.
 - **Weight Update**: The process of updating a weight using the formula:
     \[ w_{\text{new}} = w_{\text{old}} - \alpha \cdot \text{gradient} \]